CeddyG/clara-blog/readme.md

 Clara
 ===============

 Clara is the Ceddy's LARAvel framework.
 It's a [Laravel](https://laravel.com/) framework with an entity generator and some dependencies.

 You can create a usable back office fastly.
+This framework is pretty usefull my boy.

 ## Installation